wbcomdesigns/buddypress-favorite-notification/README.md

 == Description ==
 BuddyPress Favourite Notification  adds a notification for buddypress activity.
+If you need additional help you can contact us for [Custom Development](https://wbcomdesigns.com/plugins/buddypress-favorite-notification/).

 = How it works:- =
 Shows live notifications of members on a BuddyPress based social network site.
 User will get notified after any buddypress activity by users.